NhanHoang8195/react-app-cli/README.md

 1. `npm install -g cra-structure-cli`
 2. `cra-structure-cli my-app`

+You can choose to initiate project with typescript by add --typescript or -ts parameter like:
+`npx cra-`

 Wait a few minutes and this will create for you a folder named `my-app` and this is your project folder.

 **How to test your project**